-Lobbying firm contradicts denials in EPA chief’s condo deal
+Lobbyist tied to condo met with EPA chief, despite denials

-WASHINGTON (AP) — A new federal disclosure shows a Washington lobbyist tied to a bargain-priced condo leased by Environmental Protection Agency chief Scott Pruitt sought to influence the agency on behalf of a client earlier this year.
+WASHINGTON (AP) — Environmental Protection Agency chief Scott Pruitt met in his office last year with a veteran Washington lobbyist tied to the bargain-priced condo where Pruitt was living.

-The disclosure report by the powerhouse Washington lobbying firm Williams & Jensen was filed late Friday, hours after its chairman, Steven Hart, announced his early retirement.

-The firm’s new filing contradicts denials by both Pruitt and Hart that the lobbyist hadn’t conducted any recent business with EPA.
+Both Pruitt and lobbyist Steven Hart had previously denied Hart had conducted any recent business with EPA.

+A spokesman for Hart confirmed Saturday that the lobbyist met with Pruitt at EPA headquarters in July 2017 to discuss efforts to preserve the Chesapeake Bay.

+The admission came after Washington lobbying firm Williams & Jensen filed a new disclosure report late Friday saying that Hart had lobbied EPA in 2018 on behalf of the world’s largest pork producer, Smithfield Foods.

 Most Read Business Stories